-We are pleased to submit the FY 2024 Budget to Council for review and encourage the feedback and involvement of citizens to provide a fiscal plan which meets the needs of the City of Peachtree Corners.
+We are pleased to submit the FY 2025 Budget to Council for review and encourage the feedback and involvement of citizens to provide a fiscal plan which meets the needs of the City of Peachtree Corners.

-The FY 2024 Budget was developed with a focus on continuing to improve and expand the City's infrastructure along with expanding our community gathering place to service residents for years to come.
-The FY 2024 Budget continues to build upon this success by including funding for additional smart city technology and enhancements within Curiosity Lab.
+The FY 2025 Budget was developed with a focus on continuing to improve and to expand the City's infrastructure along with expanding our community gathering place to service residents for years to come.
+The FY 2025 Budget also builds upon the success of Curiosity Lab by including funding for additional smart city technology, enhancements along the test track, and expansion of the Curiosity Lab campus.

-Overview of FY 2023 Accomplishments
+Overview of FY 2024 Accomplishments

 Peachtree Corners continues to experience advantageous economic growth due in part to business relocations and expansions.
-The City anticipates a surplus of revenue over expenditures and the further accumulation of operating and long-term reserves, all while maintaining one of the lowest tax rates in the Atlanta metropolitan area.
-Because of deliberate, conservative budgeting practices in FY 2023, the City was able to make strategic investments in new capital projects and furthered the community-centric master plan initiatives established to provide lasting benefits and amenities for the future.
-The following achievements highlight some of the successful activities from 2023.
+Because of deliberate, conservative budgeting practices in FY 2024, the City was able to make strategic investments in new capital projects and furthered the community-centric master plan initiatives established to provide lasting benefits and amenities for the future.
+The following achievements highlight some of the successful activities from 2024.